 Content from many Canadian journals is discoverable in Education Source but if you are doing a comprehensive search Canadian Business & Current Affairs (CBCA) database from ProQuest should also be searched.
 CBCA is a multi-disciplinary database that includes indexing for over 900 Canadian publications and ongoing full text for over 300 titles.

-Please be sure to search Google Scholar starting from a Queen's Library link so you are asked to log in with your Queen's NetID.
+Be sure to search Google Scholar starting from a Queen's Library link so you are asked to log in with your Queen's NetID.
 This will ensure you have access to the Queen's content we have licensed / purchased for you.

 A "discovery tool".
 Most academic libraries now host this type of search tool that searches most of the items a library has access to -- right to the article level.
 Books, ebooks, articles, DVDs, online video, kits, and more.
 Summon result lists can be narrowed by using the filters offered on the left sidebar.